zh0ra/nosql/agg_pipe.md

 Aggregation tasks:

 1. First aggregation.
+I' ll be using collection from my previous research (EDA) it's Police 911 report witch has 1157100 records.
 For example, we want to know all places (coordinates) where were AUTO THEFTS.

 2. Second aggregation.

 3. Third aggregation.